firmstep-public/trainingdaythree/README.md

       "https://google.co.uk:4433/",
     ]
     ```
 14. `join(delim, list)` - Joins the list with the delimiter for a resultant string.
 This function works only on flat lists.
-    ```hcl
+    `split(delim, string)` - Splits the string previously created by join back into a list.
+This is useful for pushing lists through module outputs since they currently only support string values.
+    ```
     > join("::", list("this", "list", "needs", "to", "be", "joined", "into", "a", "string")) this::list::needs::to::be::joined::into::a::string
     > join("//", list("this", "list", "needs", "to", "be", "joined", "into", "a", "string")) this//list//needs//to//be//joined//into//a//string
     ```
+    ```hcl
+    > split("::", "this::list::needs::to::be::joined::into::a::string")
+    [
+        "this",
+        "list",
+        "needs",
+        "to",
+        "be",
+        "joined",
+        "into",
+        "a",
+        "string",
+    ]
+    ```
 15. `keys(map)` - Returns a lexically sorted list of the map keys.
+    `values(map)` - Returns a list of the map values, in the order of the keys returned by the keys function.
+This function only works on flat maps and will return an error for maps that include nested lists or maps.
     ```hcl
     > map("apple", "tree", "zebra", "animal")
     {